divyam02/dafrcnn-pytorch/README.md

 This implementation is built on [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
 You may find it to be helpful for debugging.

 ## Usage
 Ensure all prerequisites mentioned [here](https://github.com/jwyang/faster-rcnn.pytorch) are satisfied by your machine.
+This model supports `pytorch 0.2.0`.

 Install python dependencies with `pip install -r requirements.txt`.